andexist/auto-web-monitor/README.md

 # auto-web-monitor
-AutoWebMonitor - generates urls and extraxts url data
+AutoWebMonitor - generates urls and extracts url data

 ## How to use the App